Erikalizth27/490IT-2/README.md

 # somename.txt
 Events are written into this log file.
 Contains the date, time, account, and whether or not the login was successful or not.

+# preferecence.php
+Save preference clothe and location in the database.

+# replication
+Replication configuration between two database servers in mysql using as backup servers (master and slave).